-Cocaine can be adulterated or “cut” with many substances, including amphetamines, cathinones (“bath salts”) and the veterinary de-worming medication, levamisole.
-(Levamisole is added to cocaine because it doesn’t “cook out” when making crack, giving the illusion the cocaine is more pure.
+Cocaine can be adulterated or “cut” with many substances, including amphetamines and levamisole, the veterinary de-worming medication.
+Levamisole is added to cocaine because it doesn’t “cook out” when making crack, giving the illusion that the cocaine is more pure.
 Levamisole is toxic to the body’s immune system and can cause “agranulocytosis” or the lowering of the number of white blood cells necessary to fight diseases.

 People who use levamisole-laced cocaine can become more susceptible to viruses and bacteria.
 Many long-term cocaine users have died from otherwise treatable illnesses as a result of levamisole inhibiting their immune system.

 1 Start with Morris reagent.